fulltostack/profile-builder-app/README.md

 - used `react-router-dom` v6 for routing.

 - Following that, I revisited the changes introduced in `react-router-dom` v6.
-- After creating the form, adding validations along with respective error messages, I started on writing the logic for the requested operations and winded up the project after some basic ui fixies.
+- After creating the form, adding validations along with respective error messages, I started on writing the logic for the requested operations and winded up the project after some basic ui fixes.

 I believe every task comes with responsibility and teaches us something to sharpen our skills.
 It definitely helped me in leveling up my skills.